stbrown57/VyOS-Test/VyOS-internet-test.md

 # Test connectivity of the VyOS-internet virtual switch

 From the Kea-server container shell in and ping the gateway and an external internet host.
 This will verify the virtual networks functionality.
-The default Podman network is a bridge with IPAM similary to DHCP and a NAT funtion.
+The default Podman network is a bridge with IPAM similarly to DHCP and a NAT function.

 This worked as expected.